- About the NZXT H500...

 - PC Case Overview- Internal

 Disclosure: the H500 Vault Boy PC case is loaned by NZXT.

 This the special variant from NZXT- the H500 Vault Boy Limited Edition where they’ve made 1,000 units of these.
 Apart from the Fallout 4 theme, it is the H500 essentially.
 This is a compact mid-tower PC case.
 NZXT started making case for a while- and I owned one of them imported from Directron- the NZXT Nemesis Elite Edition.
 Fun times!

 The H500 does not have front panel ventilation.
 While I appreciate its minimalistic design, many would love to see NZXT cases providing front mesh for direct airflow.
 While this will always be a subject of debate depending on the case and the build (and the user’s preference), NZXT cases are preferred by multiple system builders.
 PCPartsPicker lists its white and black variant right on the top, with a maximum number of 5 stars votes for the Fractal Meshify-C.

 The NZXT H500 Vault Boy has two-layered packagings!
 Posh!

 NZXT did do a good job with the Fallout themed packaging, enough that the box itself out be a collector’s item for diehard fans.
 Too bad Fallout 76’s start was very inauspicious to say the very least.

 The internal packaging is nothing out of the ordinary.
-Regardless its enough to protect the case till its taken out of the box.
+Regardless its enough to protect the case till it is taken out of the box.
 This is even more important for a PC case which uses glass sidepanels.
-Additional cardbox does wonders.
+Additional card box does wonder.

 Along with the usual screws, NZXT provided the front panel header adapter, small but adequate cable ties, an instruction manual and a Fallout Vault themed magnetic base headset hanger which is made of rubber.
 You can even hide away the cables underneath its groove.
 Noice!